ferds003/ferds003.github.io/_projects/electronics/2023-Sobriety-Test.md

 ---
 layout: page
 title: Modified Field Sobriety Test
 description: A device to standardize field sobriety testing against DUI and DWI in line with R.A.
-10586 🍻
+10586 as an alternative to the conventional breathalyzer 🍻
 category: electronics
 img: assets/img/2025/pcb/sobriety_test/content_pcb6.png
 subcategory: hardware and pcb design